Preparing for WWU

 Most students who plan to register for a Math course at Western must first take the ALEKS Math Placement Assessment.
 The MPA also serves as a prerequisite for some courses in other departments, such as Astronomy, Chemistry, Computer Science, Decision Sciences, Economics, Environmental Sciences, Environmental Studies, Geology, Physics and Science Education.

 Note for New Students: Students entering Western beginning Fall 2018 will need to take the ALEKS assessment at least once as a proctored exam so as to assure the most accurate placement assessment.
 Math assessment and course placement are the cornerstones to assuring our students have a positive and productive learning experience in math classes.
-Western will e-mail you instructions on how to initiate ALEKS as an online and proctored assessment in early May.

 General information and updates about the ALEKS Math Placement Assessment can be found at the following link, including Exceptions and FAQs: ALEKS Math Placement Assessment Info.